olinxia/Olin_BlueStampPortfolio/index.md

 # Afterword

 After finishing my third milestone, I continued to make additions to improve my project.
 After having the laser on for a very long time while testing my code, its power has decreased over time.
 I replaced it with a new one, and to prevent the issue of it dimming due to overuse, I added a switch so I can turn it off and on when I want to.
 The laser works independently of the servos, so even if the laser is off, the servos are unaffected.
+Additionally, I hot glued a compass to my box, and I have a separate arrow on a piece of tape.
+Instead of relying on an IMU to read compass heading and pass it off to the Arduino to use in its calculations, all I have to do is make sure that the red arrow pointing north on the compass points in the same direction as the other arrow.

 # Final Milestone